 - 6.1.
-A child or young person may develop an infatuation with an Adult who works with them.
-An Adult, who becomes aware (may receive a report, overhear something, or otherwise notice any sign no matter how small or seemingly insignificant) that a pupil has become or may be becoming infatuated with him/herself or a colleague, must report this without delay to the Headteacher or the most senior manager so that appropriate action can be taken to avoid any hurt, distress or embarrassment.
-The situation will be taken seriously and the Adult should be careful to ensure that no encouragement of any kind is given to the pupil.
+A child or young person may develop an infatuation with an adult who works with them.
+An adult, who becomes aware (may receive a report, overhear something, or otherwise notice any sign, no matter how small or seemingly insignificant) that a pupil has become or may be becoming infatuated with them or a colleague, must report this without delay to the Headteacher or the most senior manager, so that appropriate action can be taken to avoid any hurt, distress or embarrassment.
+The situation will be taken seriously and the adult should be careful to ensure that no encouragement of any kind is given to the pupil.
 It should also be recognised that careless and insensitive reactions may provoke false accusations. - 6.2.
-Examples of situations which must be reported are given below: - Where an Adult is concerned that he or she might be developing a relationship with a pupil which could have the potential to represent an abuse of trust. - Where an Adult is concerned that a pupil is becoming attracted to him or her or that there is a developing attachment or dependency. - Where an Adult is concerned that actions or words have been misunderstood or misconstrued by a pupil such that an abuse of trust might be wrongly suspected by others. - Where an Adult is concerned about the apparent development of a relationship by another adult, or receives information about such a relationship.
+Examples of situations which must be reported are given below: - Where an adult is concerned that they might be developing a relationship with a pupil which could have the potential to represent an abuse of trust - Where an adult is concerned that a pupil is becoming attracted to them or that there is a developing attachment or dependency - Where an adult is concerned that actions or words have been misunderstood or misconstrued by a pupil such that an abuse of trust might be wrongly suspected by others - Where an adult is concerned about the apparent development of a relationship by another adult or receives information about such a relationship